indygreg/yubikey-ssh-agent/README.md

 The process provides a minimal GUI displaying current state and provides a mechanism for inputting the PIN to unlock the YubiKey.

-System notifications are displayed when the YubiKey needs to be unlocked by entering a PIN.

 ## Advantages Over Normal SSH Agent